Family, Love and Laughter Keys to Couple’s 65 Years

 “Noblesville was good to us, and hopefully we were good to them.”

-Contact Betsy Reason at betsy@thetimes24-7.com.
+Contact Betsy Reason at [email protected].
 Read the Keith and Shirley Ayer 65th wedding anniversary announcement in today’s edition of The Times.